sproof/sproof-api-client/README.md

 ## Start

+### 1. Create a premium account

+Create a account on https://app.sproof.io.

-### 1. Get the sproof-client-api
+### 2. Get the sproof-client-api

 ``git clone https://gitlab.com/sproof/sproof-api-client.git``

-### 2. Create config and theme
+### 3. Create config and theme

 Copy the ```exampleTheme.js``` and ```exampleConfig.js``` to ```theme.js``` and ```config.js```.

-### 3. Create a premium account

-Create a premium account on https://app.sproof.io and copy your sproof code to ``data/config.js`` You can download your sproof code in the settings page.
+Add your sproof code to ``data/config.js`` You can download your sproof code in the settings page.

+For production change the chainId from ``3`` to ``1``.
+Please note, that the chainId 1 is the mainnet.
+Before you can use sproof on the mainnet you will need to choose a plan on the web app.

 ### 4. Modify the verifier theme